Pros

 Unlike the Clover Station and Clover Mini, which are designed to sit on countertops, the Clover Flex is a handheld device meant to be mobile.

-In addition to the Clover Flex itself, you’ll also get a separate “starter kit” that contains essential accessories — namely, the Flex charging base, cable, and power brick, the starter manual, a roll of receipt paper, and a screwdriver for replacing the SIM card.
+In addition to the Clover Flex itself, you’ll also get a separate “starter kit” that includes essential accessories — namely, the Flex charging base, cable, and power brick, the starter manual, a roll of receipt paper, and a screwdriver for replacing the SIM card.

 Around the edge of the Flex, you’ll find the card readers, various buttons, and some secondary features: a power button, a barcode scanner, speakers, an audio jack, and even a USB Type C port.
 Placement of these features is pretty standard if you’re familiar with a smartphone — just on a larger scale.
 The Clover Flex manual and online help materials include a neat little graphic that shows what everything is.